 Both companies provide rich text and HTML email editors.
-MailerLite offers a drag-and-drop, visual editor while ConvertKit does not.
+However, MailerLite offers a drag-and-drop, visual editor while ConvertKit does not.
 That’s surprising because visual editors and content blocks are where the market is going.
 For example, WordPress has overhauled its editor to make it more visual.
-I use drag-and-drop blocks because it simplifies the email creation process.
+I use drag-and-drop blocks because it simplifies the email campaign creation process.

 ConvertKit uses “tags” and “segments” while MailerLite uses “segments” and “groups.”
 ConvertKit is correct in that MailerLite doesn’t offer manual tagging, but both platforms enable you to slice and dice your list.
-ConvertKit aims to be “subscriber-centric” as opposed to list-centric, which is why their approach to subscriber management differs.
+ConvertKit aims to be “subscriber-centric” as opposed to list-centric, which is why its approach to subscriber management differs.
 Both companies count subscribers once, so double counting isn’t an issue regarding plans and fees.

 - “Tags allow you to organize and group your subscribers based on actions, interest or more.”

 - “Segments are a second tier of subscriber organization.
 If tags organize people, segments organize tags.”

 - “A segment is a list of subscribers that is dictated by a rule or condition.”

 - “A group is not dictated by a rule, so you can add and remove subscribers based on your wishes.”

 ConvertKit integrates with more apps, but more isn’t necessarily better.
 ConvertKit and MailerLite have partnered with many top companies in their orbit, for example, Shopify, Thrive Themes, and Elegant Themes.
 While it’s critical to offer options, what matters is that you can connect your apps.